anillimaye/RNAseq_data_analysis/DESeq2.md

 head(Data)
 View(Data)
 ```
-# Removing extra Geneid columns
+### Removing extra Geneid columns
 ```
 Data <- Data[,-c(3,5,7,9,11,13)]
 ```
-# Renaming the column names that are more friendly
+### Renaming the column names that are more friendly
 ```
 names(Data) <- c("ensgene","C1","C2","C3","EL1","EL2","EL3","EL4")
 ```

-# Add rownames to the data, which will actually be the ensgene column
+### Add rownames to the data, which will actually be the ensgene column
 ```
 rownames(Data) <- Data$ensgene
 ```
-# Removal of ensgene columns since rownames have been included in the previous step
+### Removal of ensgene columns since rownames have been included in the previous step
 ```
 Data <- Data[, -1]
 ```
-# Display summary of the data
+### Display summary of the data
 ```
-#in each column
 summary(Data)
 ```

-# Determining total reads in each of the samples and visualizing them as barplots
+### Determining total reads in each of the samples and visualizing them as barplots
 ```
 colSums(Data)
 barplot(colSums(Data), las=3)